NFL Divisional Round Preview: Four matchups that will decide conference championships

 Bo Nix's first playoff start comes against one of the league's most dangerous quarterbacks.

-Nix enters this game having thrown for 3,775 yards and 29 touchdowns during the regular season, numbers that would have been unthinkable for a Broncos rookie just two years ago.
+Nix enters this game having thrown for 3,775 yards and 29 touchdowns during the regular season, per Pro Football Reference, numbers that would have been unthinkable for a Broncos rookie just two years ago.
 His poise in the pocket and decision-making have exceeded all expectations, but he hasn’t faced anything like what Buffalo’s defense will present.
-The Bills allowed the third-fewest points in the AFC this season and have been particularly stingy against young quarterbacks, holding rookies to an average passer rating of just 71.3 this year.
+The Bills allowed the third-fewest points in the AFC this season and have been particularly stingy against young quarterbacks, holding rookies to an average passer rating of just 71.3 this year, according to PFF.
 Denver’s home-field advantage at Empower Field at Mile High will matter, but Nix will need to play the best game of his young career to advance.

-The key matchup to watch is Buffalo’s pass rush against Denver’s offensive line.
+ESPN’s Bill Barnwell identified Buffalo’s pass rush against Denver’s offensive line as the game’s pivotal matchup.
 Von Miller, who won Super Bowl 50 MVP for the Broncos, has been rejuvenated this season with eight sacks in his final contract year with Buffalo.
 The irony of Miller potentially ending Denver’s season won’t be lost on anyone.
 If the Bills can generate consistent pressure without blitzing, they’ll force Nix into the kind of quick decisions that have plagued him in his worst performances this season.

 49ers at Seahawks: The Rivalry Renewed